dalihub/dali-pbr-models-template/README.md

-# dali-pbr-models-template
+# dali-scenes-template
-Template to add models to the PBR demo
+Template to add scenes to DALi demo.